Key Takeaways:

 Mast cells and rheumatoid arthritis:

-Rheumatoid arthritis is an autoimmune disease causing painful inflammation of the joints.
-The joints of people with rheumatoid arthritis contain high levels of mast cells and other immune cells such as T-cells and B-cells.
+Rheumatoid arthritis is an autoimmune disease that causes painful inflammation of the joints.
+The joints of people with rheumatoid arthritis contain high levels of mast cells and other immune cells, such as T-cells and B-cells.
 Recent studies on rheumatoid arthritis show that it is more complex than initially thought of as an autoimmune response to certain antibodies.
 Mast cells are now thought to also play a pathogenic role in the condition.[ref]

 Researchers have found that the average prostaglandin D2 levels (an indicator of mast cell activation) are higher in people with rheumatoid arthritis than in healthy controls.[ref]